 - Labor -- If you want a complex tile design or if you need to have your sub-flooring replaced or reinforced is necessary, this will add to the cost of the ceramic tile installation.

 - Cleanup -- The contractor’s estimate generally includes cleanup.
 However, demo and removal of existing flooring is likely to be an additional charge.
 Clarify who pays for what when you sign a contract for the project.

 - Estimate -- The initial estimate, which may include onsite measurement, is often free.

 Get the Most for Your Money

-Measure your floor carefully and purchase 10-20 percent extra to allow for breakage, if you are the one who's buying the tiles.
+- Buy tile wisely.
+Measure your floor carefully and purchase 15-20 percent extra, if you are the one who's buying the tiles.
 You’ll need spares to allow for cutting and breakage during the install.
 Keep a few tiles on hand for the future, too.
-Tile designs are discontinued quickly, so make sure you'll have a match in future when you may need to make repairs.
+Tile designs are discontinued quickly, so make sure you'll have a match when you need to do repairs.

 - Consider adding radiant underfloor heating now.
-If you've been thinking of upgrading or supplementing your heating system, now is the ideal opportunity to add radiant underfloor heating.
+If you've been thinking of upgrading or supplementing your heating system, now is the ideal opportunity to install radiant underfloor heating.
 Trendy tile and deliciously warm floors are a winning combo for bath or bedroom!

 - DIY?
 Maybe not.
 Think again if you are considering tiling the floor as a DIY project.
 Cutting and laying tile is not a simple task, especially because the floor surface is often uneven.
 Professional tile contractors have the know-how to produce a floor that is not only good-looking but also waterproof and slip-resistant.